huggy12/PCtensorflowStartup/README.md

 i.
 I found this guys project who had a nice tensorflow lite raspberry pi project here: https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md
  This is a good template as it runs with any kind of webcam or raspberry pi camera I've tried.
 There is also the option in it to use a Coral accelerator to speed up the framerate.

-ii. *Extra: This guy also has a decent tutorial on how to train Tensorflow models if you got your own beefy Windows 10 PC here: https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#part-1---how-to-train-convert-and-run-custom-tensorflow-lite-object-detection-models-on-windows-10, although I have not tried it yet!*
+ii. *Extra: This guy also has a decent tutorial on how to train Tensorflow models if you got your own beefy Windows 10 PC [here](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#part-1---how-to-train-convert-and-run-custom-tensorflow-lite-object-detection-models-on-windows-10), although I have not tried it yet!*

 I have made some changes to the code provided in the above project to trip a relay (or do whatever you want the raspberry pi to do once a positive facial detection has been made).